Animenosekai/filecenter/README.md

 ## Development
-FileInfo is in constant development and fixes are made on a regular basis (but I also try to add some new features ehe)
+File_Info is in constant development and fixes are made on a regular basis (but I also try to add some new features ehe)

 #### If you have any issues, questions, development problem: feel free to ask in the issues section.